fbpx

 The possibilities are endless!
 From painting jars ghostly white (see Simply Kierste’s tutorial) to putting a tea light inside to illuminate an eerie face, mason jars are a wonderful addition to your decor because they are so multi-functional.
 They can store Halloween candy, prop up dried flowers for a centrepiece, and even act as a lamp that lights up your space.

-Remember: all household paint, including paint aerosols, are recyclable in every province.
+Remember: all household paint, including paint aerosols, is recyclable in every province.
 Find a drop-off recycling location near you using our recycling locator!

 2. Mandarin pumpkins